 The decline in exhaust emissions from vehicles due to legislation has started to raise the importance of non-exhaust, mechanical sources of PM from traffic.
 The NAEI includes estimates of emissions from tyre wear and brake wear, but as yet does not include emissions from road surface wear.
-Emission factors for combined tyre and brake wear under urban traffic conditions can also be found in Table 4.1.
-This shows quite clearly how the emission factors for these sources were once relatively small compared with exhaust emissions from older generation diesel vehicles, but are now becoming similar or even larger than exhaust emission factors used in the NAEI and the effectiveness of abatement technologies for exhaust emission control can be found in AQEG (2005) [6].
+Emission factors for combined tyre and brake wear under urban traffic conditions can also be found in Table 3.1.
+This shows quite clearly how the emission factors for these sources were once relatively small compared with exhaust emissions from older generation diesel vehicles, but are now becoming similar or even larger than exhaust emission factors for more modern vehicles.
+A detailed description of the emission factors used in the NAEI and the effectiveness of abatement technologies for exhaust emission control can be found in AQEG (2005) [6].